-This course provides a comprehensive survey of Italian society today, starting with Italy’s geography and the historical forces that shaped the nation.
-It discusses the tension between the north and the south, and such broad features of Italian social life as community structure, urban development and family forms.
-It then reviews selected institutional issues such as gender, the system of education, problems of criminality and justice, economic reform, social class, religion and politics.
-The course includes a three-day academic excursion to sites in northern Italy.
+The course provides a survey of Italian society today, starting with Italy's geography and the historical forces that shaped the nation.
+It discusses the tension between the north and south, and such broad features of Italian social life as community structure, urban development, and family forms.
+It then reviews selected institutional issues, such as gender, the system of education, problems of criminality and justice, economic reform, social class, religion and politics.
 Cross-listed with Geography and Urban Studies 4000.

 Rome provides an incomparable location for engaging in visual arts, and Temple Rome offers exceptional facilities, instructors, and resources for art students.
 For Temple students, the program is an integral part of the Tyler School of Art BFA and BA degrees.
 Students enrolled in art programs at other universities are welcome to apply.